nesi/support-docs/docs/General/FAQs/How_can_I_let_my_fellow_project_team_members_read_or_write_my_files?.md

 If you want to set files to executable in all cases, replace `...ugo=rwX...` with `...ugo=rwx...`.
-The capital `X` means,
-\"Preserve whatever executable permissions existed on the source file and aren\'t masked at the destination.\" A lower case `x` on the other hand means, \"Make this entity executable, even if it wasn\'t so previously, though this may be masked at the destination.\"
+The capital `X` means, "Preserve whatever executable permissions existed on the source file and aren't masked at the destination."
+A lower case `x` on the other hand means, "Make this entity executable, even if it wasn't so previously, though this may be masked at the destination."

-## To fix the permissions of a file or directory that is already in its intended place {#to-fix-the-permissions-of-a-file-or-directory-that-is-already-in-its-intended-place dir="auto"}
+## To fix the permissions of a file or directory that is already in its intended place

 Change to the parent directory, which could be a project or nobackup directory, that you want to fix, and find and fix your files.
 You can do